bc-compsci-club/team-tech-project-website/docs/resources/learn.md

 ### Full-Stack Development

 - [**App Academy Open**](https://open.appacademy.io)
-  The free online version of App Academy's bootcamp that teaches App Academy's entire in-person full-stack curriculum.
+  The free online version of App Academy's bootcamp that teaches App Academy's entire in-person full-stack curriculum. _Contributed by Kevin Tam_
 - [**Full Stack Open**](https://fullstackopen.com/en)
   An introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js, as well as a section on GraphQL. _Contributed by FPSTiger#0099_
 - [**The Odin Project**](https://www.theodinproject.com)
   A free, open source coding curriculum that can be taken entirely online.
-Has learning paths for full-stack Ruby on Rails, full-stack JavaScript, and front-end.
+Has learning paths for full-stack Ruby on Rails, full-stack JavaScript, and front-end. _Contributed by Jake Teh Dog#2672_

 ### Web Development